 How you register your marriage depends on the type of ceremony you have.
 If you marry in a religious or secular ceremony, immediately after the marriage ceremony, the MRF should be signed by you and your spouse, the 2 witnesses and the person who has solemnised the marriage.
 You should return the MRF within one month to a registrar for the marriage to be registered.
 It does not have to be returned to the registrar who issued it.
 You will not be able to obtain a civil marriage certificate until you return the MRF to a registrar and the marriage is civilly registered.

-If you marry have a civil marriage ceremony, the registrar who conducts the ceremony will register the marriage.
+If you marry in a civil marriage ceremony in a registry office, the registrar who conducts the ceremony will register the marriage.

 Use of interpreter

 If either you, your intended spouse, either of the two witness or the solemniser does not have sufficient knowledge of the language in which the ceremony is being held to understand the ceremony, then the services of an interpreter must be provided.